-International Road Safety
+Traffic and Road Safety

 - Know local traffic laws before you get behind the wheel.

-- Don't drink and drive.
+- Do not drink and drive.

 - Avoid overcrowded, overweight, or top-heavy buses or vans.

 - Do not use cell phones while driving.